 Just like its name, this kind of hair highlight is petite.
 They make hair look like they are sun-kissed.
 They look stunning on blondes as they define the face and the hair doesn’t look like you just popped out of a salon chair.

 Balayage hair feels like someone hand-painted your hair and made it better than your previous natural hair color.
-Blonde hair is highlighted into darker shades, and brunette hair is highlighted into lighter shades to give a more natural look to the already highlighted hair.
+Blonde hair is highlighted in darker shades, and brunette hair is highlighted in lighter shades to give a more natural look to the already highlighted hair.

 Balayage is often confused as a different ‘look’, but it is just a different technique to highlight hair in a sweeping motion.

 3. Flamboyage Highlights